hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. If you've made any changes since the last time you saved, click **Save**.

-1. in the top right corner of your **RefrigeratedTruck** device template, click **Publish**.
+1. In the top left corner of your **RefrigeratedTruck** device template, click **Publish**.

-    > **Note**: If a popup dialog appears asking for confirmation, click **Publish**.
+    > **Note**: If a popup dialog box appears prompting for confirmation, click **Publish**.

     You should see that the annotation changes from **Draft** to **Published**.

 Preparing a device template does take some care and some time.

-In the next Exercise, you will use the capabilities of your device template to prepare a controllers dashboard.
+In the next exercise, you will use the capabilities of your device template to prepare a controllers dashboard.
 Preparing views can be done before, or after, a device template is published.

 ### Exercise 3: Monitor a Simulated Device